 Here are the many different driving actions that fall within the stunt driving category:

-Even though you may not be performing stunts or racing, you can still face penalties related to stunt driving, including hitting the gas heavy when the light turns green and making a left before the other cars come through.
+Even though you may not be performing stunts or racing, you can still face penalties related to stunt driving, including hitting the gas heavily when the light turns green and making a left before the other cars come through.

 Street racing is typically an unsanctioned and illegal form of auto racing that occurs on a public road, which can have high speeds and activity deemed as stunt driving.
 Both activities can fall under dangerous driving and have repercussions; the terms are interchangeable, but your fine will outline the exact laws broken.
 Here is a glance at some of the legal terms and definitions: